openhab/openhab-addons/bundles/org.openhab.binding.alarmdecoder/README.md

 The `vzone` thing sends open/close commands a virtual zone.
 After enabling zone expander emulation on both the alarm panel and the Alarm Decoder device, it can be used to control the state of a virtual zone.
 The `command` channel is write-only, and accepts either the string "OPEN" or the string "CLOSED".
+The `state` channel is a switch type channel that reflects the current state of the virtual zone (ON=closed/OFF=open).

 Parameters: